London Buddhist Centre

-The London Buddhist Centre (LBC) is a temple in Bethnal Green in East London, is the main base for the London Triratna Buddhist Community, formerly known as the Friends of the Western Buddhist Order.
-It opened in 1978, and is located in an ornate, vernacular redbrick Victorian fire station, completed in 1888, and in use by the London fire service until 1969.
-The building was fire-damaged in the 1970s, before being renovated by volunteers for its current use.
+The London Buddhist Centre (LBC) is a temple located on Roman Road, Bethnal Green, London, that serves as the main base for the London Triratna Buddhist Community.
+It opened in 1978 in an ornate, vernacular redbrick former Victorian fire station that was completed in 1888 and in use by the London Fire Brigade until 1969.
+The building was fire-damaged in the 1970s before being renovated by volunteers for its current use.
 Further major improvements were completed in 2009.

-The centre teaches meditation and Buddhism and offers drop-in lunchtime meditation sessions Monday-Saturday, and evening sessions on Tuesdays and Wednesdays, open to beginners.
-The centre also explores the teaching of the Buddha (dharma) and its relevance in today's society through seminars, courses, classes and retreats.
+The centre teaches meditation and Buddhism and offers drop-in lunchtime meditation sessions Monday through Saturday and evening sessions on Tuesdays and Wednesdays, open to beginners.
+It also explores the teaching of the Buddha (dharma) and its relevance in today's society through seminars, courses, classes, and retreats.
 Regular retreats are run at its retreat centre in Suffolk, Vajrasana.